bpalomino5/RealTech-Inc/README.md

 What Got Done:

- - Brandon:
+ - Brandon: Added search by ingredients to main page
- - Chris:
+ - Chris: Worked on userFavorites
- - Kenneth:
+ - Kenneth: Added some recipes
- - Dongri:
+ - Dongri: Thoroughly tested some server functions
- - Daniel:
+ - Daniel: Reviewed the completed server functions and listed the remaining to be done

  Tasks for the weekend: